Free Consultation

 St. Louis Child Custody Lawyers

-Our firm’s primary goal regarding any dispute over child custody is to protect their interests first.
+Our firm’s primary goal regarding any child custody dispute is to protect their interests first.

 St. Louis mother and son

-In our experience dealing with child custody matters, we have found that the best solutions for the child come by mediating with the parents.
-The children thrive in a better environment when both parents are satisfied with the results of a custody agreement and feel that their needs and concerns have been met.
+In our experience dealing with child custody matters, we have found that the best solution for the child is mediation with the parents.
+Children thrive in a better environment when both parents are satisfied with the results of a custody agreement and feel that their needs and concerns have been met.

 The Differing Forms of Custody